eyalroz/technion-iit-thesis/README.md

 If you're on a Unix-like system, there is also a `Makefile` which offers a little more functionality, like archiving and symlinking; see [this description](https://github.com/eyalroz/technion-iit-thesis/pull/19).
 If you don't know what a Makefile is - never mind.

+Some editor related tools like [`Vimtex`](https://github.com/lervag/vimtex), read the `.latexmkrc` settings and function in according to them.

 ### "Ok, I've compiled the template; what next?"

 You modify it until it becomes your own actual thesis: